rajesha-png/5G-and-GNSS-Data/EXAMPLES.md

 # Example Outputs

-In this section, we provide several example outputs from the LTE analysis, showcasing key metrics and results.
+In this section, we provide several example outputs from the 5G analysis, showcasing key metrics and results.

 ## Example Output 1
 - Description: Brief description of the output.